-Romans 11:22-24 Behold therefore the goodness and severity of God.
-On them which fell, severity; but toward you, goodness, if you continue in His goodness: otherwise you also shall be cut off.
-And they also, if they abide not still in unbelief, shall be grafted in: for God is able to graft them in again.
-For if you were cut out the olive tree which is wild by nature, and were grafted contrary to nature into a good olive tree: how much more shall theses, which be the natural branches, be grafted into their own olive tree?
+Romans 11:22-24 Therefore consider the goodness and severity of God: on those who fell, severity; but toward you, goodness, if you continue in His goodness.
+Otherwise you also will be cut off.
+And they also, if they do not continue in unbelief, will be grafted in, for God is able to graft them in again.
+For if you were cut out of the olive tree which is wild by nature, and were grafted contrary to nature into a cultivated olive tree, how much more will these, who are natural branches, be grafted into their own olive tree?

-It's something to consider—serious business.
-So kindness and sternness are both aspects of God's character.
-In an overall sense, His kindness has been given to us now; but we need to understand that the positions can be reversed, and we too can be objects of His sternness.
-Even now, the church is recipient of His sternness—in the scattering.
+It is something to consider—serious business.
+So kindness and severity are both aspects of God's character.
+In an overall sense, His kindness has been given to us now; but we need to understand that the positions can be reversed, and we too can be objects of His severity.
+Even now, the church is recipient of His severity—in the scattering.
 But even in scattering, it is done in love—to ultimately prepare us better than we otherwise would have been and to save us.
 If He had left us as we were, we would not be prepared for His Kingdom to anywhere near the degree that is being accomplished in this scattering.

 Now when the blindness of the unconverted is wiped away, God is prepared to graft them in.
-We understand that the time is going to come in the Millennium and the Great White Throne [Judgment].
+We understand that the time is going to come in the Millennium and the Great White Throne Judgment.
 We are being prepared to help these people to make it, when their time comes.
 The reason some are accepted and some are rejected is because God has willed it!
-That's what the lesson is in these three chapters—Romans 9, 10, and 11.
-Therefore, WE need to dig in and take care of the business at hand, which is God's business—submitting to God's work (that is, forming and shaping us into His image).
+That is what the lesson is in these three chapters—Romans 9, 10, and 11.
+Therefore, we need to dig in and take care of the business at hand, which is God's business—submitting to God's work, that is, forming and shaping us into His image.

 All of this explanation began with Jacob and Esau, a bowl of stew, a bad choice of when to eat or not eat by a man who had no calling.
 The result was that he treated his birthright, which in this case was a holy thing, contemptuously.
 He despised it, as Moses wrote.
-That seemingly simple event produced the choice and the result of such long lasting and painful consequence that even today it reverberates; and it continues to provide the sons of God with profound lessons.
-So as we leave this, the question is "Will we (like Jacob) use our advantages profitably OR (like the enjoyable, likeable Esau) fritter them away in the world?"
+That seemingly simple event produced the choice and the result of such long-lasting and painful consequence that even today it reverberates; and it continues to provide the sons of God with profound lessons.
+So as we leave this, the question is "Will we, like Jacob, use our advantages profitably or, like the enjoyable, likable Esau), fritter them away in the world?"

 This leads right into one of the most important of all contexts in which eating is a parallel.
 That is the assimilation of knowledge—especially the knowledge of God—and growing from it.
 Everybody knows the truism that we are what we eat.
 That implies that our body can only work with what it is given in the way of food.

-"Take no thought" is more closely akin to the phrase "do not worry" or "take no anxious thought."
-What it is doing is implying a concern greater than the normal concern of managing what one does possess.
+What the phrase "Do not worry" is doing is implying a concern greater than the normal concern of managing what one does possess.
 It is our responsibility to be concerned about what we possess, and to have a concern for our needs off into the future—and to prepare for those times.
-There's nothing wrong with that at all.
+There is nothing wrong with that at all.
 But it is wrong to allow that thought to become overbearing in one's life and to always be anxious about it.

-II Timothy 1:6-7 Wherefore I put you in remembrance that you stir up the gift of God, which is in you by the putting on of my hands.
-For God has not given us the spirit of fear [perpetual insecurity, paranoia about tomorrow]; but of power, and of love, and of a sound mind.
+II Timothy 1:6-7 Therefore I remind you to stir up the gift of God which is in you through the laying on of my hands.
+For God has not given us a spirit of fear [perpetual insecurity, paranoia about tomorrow], but of power and of love and of a sound mind.

-This kind of a situation does NOT make for good relationships.
-That's why there are divorces.
-That's why there are wars.
+This kind of a situation does not make for good relationships.
+That is why there are divorces.
+That is why there are wars.
 And we are going to pick up another simple principle that applies to this.
 Notice what Jesus says:

 When you put these verses together, we find that this quality of life—the abundant life—is not achieved by or through material things.
 Material things can be helpful.
 But without the true concepts contained within God's Word, the "abundant" quality is going to be missing—because true abundance is ultimately dependent upon spiritual things, not material.